tonda-kriz/simple-protobuf/README.md

 | `optional`          | `std::optional` |             |
 | `optional`          | `std::unique_ptr` | if there is cyclic dependency between messages ( A -> B, B -> A )|
 | `repeated`          | `std::vector`  |             |

+See also [extensions](doc/extensions.md) for user specific types and advanced usage.

 ## example